Treatment & Services

 The Process

-Step One: Diagnostic Assessment
+Step One: Diagnostic Assessment/External Diagnosis Review

-What's included?
+What’s Included?

-• Diagnostic decision only
+• ADHD Diagnostic Assessment: Includes a diagnostic decision only

 Price